Mapping GENERIC hydrodynamics into Carter's multifluid theory: Infinite heat conduction becomes superfluidity

 This is telling us that, when $D=+\infty$, the system becomes reversible, and heat travels like an undamped wave.
 As it turns out, equation \eqref{w2} is also the propagation equation of the second sound in superfluids \cite{landau6}.

-Figure \ref{fig:poli} shows the behavior of the dispersion relations of the Cattaneo theory as $D$ increases (at constant $v$).
+Figure \ref{fig:poli} shows the behavior of the dispersion relations of the Cattaneo theory as $D$ increases, keeping $v$ constant\footnote{Sending $D {\rightarrow}+\infty$ while holding $v$ constant may seem to be a rather artificial limit, but it is actually the most natural one.
+In fact, the speed of information is given by the equation $v^2=D/\tau$.
+Both $D$ and $\tau$ usually scale like $g^{-1}$, where $g$ is the coupling constant determining the strength of the mechanism at the origin of the relaxation (e.g. the particle cross-section in a gas \cite{huang_book,Denicol2012Boltzmann,Rocha:2023hts}, or the quasi-particle interaction in a quantum liquid \cite{landau10,khalatnikov_book}).
+Thus, if we send $g$ to zero, $D$ diverges, while $v$ remains constant, being independent of $g$.}.
 The key to resolving the apparent paradox of large diffusion without dissipation is causality.
 If we increase the diffusivity, heat spreads faster and faster (the diffusive mode initially moves down in the complex plane).
 However, energy cannot spread superluminally.
 For this reason, at some point (when the diffusive mode meets the non-hydrodynamic mode), heat will no longer be able to diffuse in a Gaussian manner, and it will develop a front, which carries energy like a wave (both frequencies acquire a real part).
 If we further increase the diffusivity, we just cumulate more heat on the front.
 Eventually, all the energy travels like a wave, and the propagation becomes reversible.

+We remark that a similar type of ``second sound'' has already been observed in solids \cite{Chester1963,SecondSound1964,Enz1974,DingChenBai2022}.
+Given that most liquids exhibit solid-like behaviors at short distances (see, e.g., \cite{BAGGIOLI20201,Kume2021}), it may be possible to observe the transition in figure \ref{fig:poli} experimentally also in fluids.
+To this end, one needs to make the relaxation time $\tau$ (and therefore $D$) parametrically large, effectively turning on wave-like dynamics.
+This can be achieved through confinement \cite{YuBaggioli2023}.